CLI

 Generate TypeScript code for your environment variables, database, and other resources.

-calljmp generate
+calljmp service generate

 Environment variables